Urbanham/CS4220/Week03/assignment.md

 #### 5. Write a function called calculateSalesTotals (20)
 - This function should return an array with new two new keys (sale and total)
-- The key 'sale' should calculate the sales price an based on the discount
+- The key 'sale' equals the calculated sale price an based on the discount and orginal price
-- The key 'total' should calculate the total cost of sales for each item in stock and apply the discounts if an item has one
+- The key 'total' equals the calculated total based stock, the original price and possible discount
-- For FULL credit the solution should use Object Spreading on the Objects in the sales array
+- For FULL credit the solution should use Object Destructuring on the objects in the sales array
-- For FULL credit the solution should use Object Default Values for the discount key.
+- For FULL credit the solution should use Object Default Values for the discount *key*.
 The default value would be 0.0.

             const sales = [
                 { item: 'PS4 Pro', stock: 3, original: 399.99 },